top of page

 • Center – Vairocana – The Wisdom of the Absolute Truth/Reality Realm – Space – space accommodates everything

 We turn our awareness to the East and visualize being before the Eastern gate.
 Through the Eastern gate, we see a lapis temple where the blue Buddha Akshobhya, “The Imperturbable,” radiates the white light of the mirror-like wisdom of “in the seen, only the seen.”
 The East is associated with the energies of pacification.
 Mindfulness of the body helps the body calm; it is inherently down-regulating to the nervous system.
 The first step of the FEELiNGS practice, the F step, is to Find it in the body.
-The feeling experience has a physical correlate, and you're encouraged to locate its form within you.
-By doing so, we avoid becoming dissociated, up into our heads thinking about the experience.
+Let the breath help with this.
+The feeling experience has a physical correlate, and you're encouraged to find its form within you.
+Breathe into it.
+By doing so, we avoid becoming dissociated, up in our heads, thinking about the experience.
 This meditation is about feeling.
 Locating it within also empowers us to take responsibility for it.
 "Where is its form?"
 Where is it inside?
 What is its shape and size?

 Once you have a sense of where the feeling experience is manifesting in the body, Embrace what you find with Equanimity.
 With this EE step, we move to the Southern gate.
-Through this gate is a golden temple where yellow Buddha Ratnasambhava, “The Jewel Born One,” sits in meditation, radiating the golden light of the wisdom of equanimity.
+Through this gate is a golden temple where yellow Buddha Ratnasambhava, “The Jewel Born One,” sits in meditation, radiating the golden light of the wisdom of equality.
 This wisdom arises from the awareness of emptiness - shunyata - the profound quality that everything is interrelated, that nothing is without value to the whole.
 Give the experience the acceptance it needs to exist within you.
 Hold it with your awareness.
+As you breathe into it, try to sense into it.
 Value it for what it is trying to communicate to you.
 Enrich it with your curiosity about the experience.
 What is it made up of?
 "What are its qualities?"
 Is it tense?
 Painful?
 Numb?
 Hot?
 Cold?
 Hungry?
 Angry?
 Sad?
 Listen deeply to the experience, attune to it.

 While holding the feeling experience in mind, we can move to the next step, the L step, offering it Loving-kindness from the heart center/chakra.
+Use the breath to stay in touch with it and also become aware of the breath entering the heart center.
+Breathe into both places.
 "Is my heart warm to it?"
 With this step, we move to the Western gate of the stupa, through which we see a ruby temple, where meditating red Buddha Amitabha, “Infinite Light,” radiates the red light of discerning wisdom.
 This wisdom arises from caring and opening one's heart to the feeling.
-Try to radiate loving energy to the feeling.
+Try to radiate loving energy from your heart to the feeling.
 It is only through loving eyes that we can perceive what is essential, to know intimately, and to be attuned to what is needed.

-This takes us to the “i” step. i is a small i, so it doesn’t become another “I” for you to manage. i stands for introspection/insight, which is also governed by discernment.
+This takes us to the “i” step. i is a small i, so it doesn’t become another “I” for you to manage. i stands for introspection/insight, which is also governed by discernment of Amitabha's wisdom.
 Again, the small i is to help remind us to be humble about our interpretations and insights.
-Don't get lost in thinking; stay present.
+Don't get lost in thinking; stay present to breathing into your heart and the form of the experience in your body.
+This is the type of introspection that "knows," rather than "thinks."
+It is linked to the still, small voice of intuition and conscience.
 The Zen watō (or pithy koan) "What is it?" may be revealing.
 "What is at the heart of it?" may add a personal dimension to your introspection, enough to really see to the core of the matter.
-"What is it pushing for me to do?" may help you catch and hold the drive of the feeling to be acted upon.
-One insight might be that you are not the only person suffering from this feeling, so at least you are not alone.
-Another insight might be that feelings are not known to be especially lethal; chances are you will survive if you let go of control and feel it.
-Another might be that the experience and the pressure to act change slightly from moment to moment.
-Often, it is best to contemplate the experience only long enough to give the experience a name.
+If you lose mindfulness, it may mean the feeling is pulling for an action that could show up as a daydream.
+"What is it pushing for me to do?" may help you catch and hold the impulse to take action.
+Often, it is best to contemplate the experience only long enough for an image, or maybe a word, to form.
 What is its essence?

 The feeling will ultimately, in the fullness of time, dissolve back into space, so the added intention of it being a gift for the benefit of all beings brings good karma and a sense of connection.
-Speaking the name of what you are giving to space can help seal the experience.
+Naming the experience you are giving to space can help seal it.
 It also puts the experience inside of you, outside of you, through your voice.
 Say it in a sacred way.
+You might ask the Buddhas to grant their blessing so that the confusion the feeling experience is causing you may dawn as wisdom.

 If you have the time and want to make the practice more intimate, you might imagine talking to each Buddha, having them ask you the questions, such as “Where is its form?” etc., and then answering them.